 These vitamins and minerals help support your energy, immune system, nervous system, bones, blood, heartbeat, and many other bodily processes.

-Flaxseeds are also rich in omega-3s and omega-6s which are essential fatty acids (substances that your body needs to function).
-These substances are not made in the body.
+Flaxseeds are also rich in omega-3s and omega-6s, which are essential fatty acids.
+These are substances that your body needs to function but cannot make on its own.
 You must get them from foods like seafood and flaxseeds.

 Oils, such as canola and soybean oil, contain the same fatty acids as flax oil.
 But flax oil contains more.
 Next to seafood, flax oil is one of the best sources of omega-3 fatty acids.
 Eating flaxseeds can help boost your omega-3s.
 However, the main type of omega-3 found in flaxseeds is less usable than the types found in seafood.

 Half of flaxseed calories come from fat.
 But this is healthy fat that helps boost your "good cholesterol."
-The small amount would not prevent weight control.
+Small amounts will not prevent weight control.